Moving Abroad

 Mobility Internship

-By completing an internship abroad, you can significantly enhance your knowledge, as well as the skills and competencies sought by employers.
+By completing an internship abroad, you can significantly improve your knowledge, as well as the skills and competencies sought by employers.

-An internship abroad requires much more advance planning than an internship in France.
-There are several steps to take: finding an internship, applying for financial aid, finding housing, getting insurance, signing the agreement…
+An internship abroad is a project that requires planning well in advance, compared to an internship in France.
+There are several steps to take: finding an internship, applying for financial aid, finding housing, getting insurance, signing the internship agreement…

-Travel assistance for internships is available for stays of two months or longer.
+Mobility grants for internships are available for periods of two months or longer.

-You may complete your internship at any location of your choice, provided it complies with the guidelines established by the Ministry for Europe and Foreign Affairs.
-The location must be verified with the International Relations Office and approved by the academic unit.
+You may complete your internship wherever you wish, provided you remain within the guidelines set by the Ministry for Europe and Foreign Affairs.
+You must verify the location with the International Relations Office, and it must be approved by the academic unit.
 The internship assignments must be approved by your internship supervisor.

 Looking for an internship